bayer-int/.github/README.md

 Some helpful workflow templates for use with GitHub Actions.
 Make your life easier when starting out with Actions and reuse existing templates!

-## How to use in your organization
+## How to use

-Whenever you create a new GitHub Actions workflow through the "New Workflow" button on the "Actions" tab of your repository you will see the suggestions defined in this repository.
+Whenever you create a new GitHub Actions workflow through the "New Workflow" button on the "Actions" tab of your repository, you will see the suggestions defined in this repository.

 ## Available workflow templates